kevinzepwa/droppe-xmas/README.md

 - JavaScript | Reactjs

+## Implementation

+## Folder Structure
+src:
+- Components
+    - ApprovedTable
+    - Checkbutton
+    - Checkoutpage
+    - Layout
+    - Main
+    - Modal
+- App.js
+- index.css
+- utils.js

-### Implementation
+### work-up:

     - 5 carts were pulled from the API—one per child, it is visible which cart is which childs
     - The user can interact with these carts in an intuitive way to manage spending per child
     - The user gets a discount if there are identical products on the childrens carts and the user approves these wishes
     -   2 identical products chosen => 20% reduction for the sum of those two items
     -   3 identical products chosen => 30% reduction — these reduction rules are handled on the client -When the user has made the final choices of approving certain products, these choices are shown in different carts.

 ### Deployment